eCommerce vs. Retail: Pros and Cons

 The first markets have been established in ancient Greece around 800 BC.
 This was when people came together to trade in the Agora.
 Agora, which was located in the center of the city, was not only serving as market places.
 They also served as a meeting ground for various activities for the citizens.
 This helped to establish the social aspect of shopping.

 However, shopping has been a part of people’s lives for thousands of years, it grew and evolved significantly over time.
-Fast forward to this day, the biggest dilemma is driven by the advancements of technology that have its effect on all aspects of our lives.
+Fast forward to this day, the biggest dilemma is driven by the advancements of technology that have an effect on all aspects of our lives.
 In order to be able to predict future possibilities and means of selling in the future, it is vital to understand the basic definitions of retail.

 Defining eCommerce vs. Retail